LongQT-sea/intel-igpu-passthru/macOS_README.md

 ### 5. Device Properties
 After configuring the CPUID, it should work if you have a natively supported iGPU.
 If you don't, you must modify **DeviceProperties** in `config.plist`.
 For details, see the [Dortania OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/).
-> [!Tip]
-> In legacy mode passthrough, the default DVMT Pre-Allocated value is 128MB, so `framebuffer-stolenmem` may not be needed.

 - Example for Coffee Lake:
 <img width="1191" height="639" alt="image" src="https://github.com/user-attachments/assets/e555da65-c3b3-45c4-bc10-1fd35172a956" />